zarpafantasma/corpus_rythmos/IV- Narrative_Works/Aetherion_Mark1_Prototype_(LAB_7Z)/ATTI_Technology_Transfer_Operations/ATTI-02_en-US_BIOMEDICAL_SPINOFFS.md

     │                                                                    │
     └────────────────────────────────────────────────────────────────────┘

-    The artificial field is "unnatural"—violently imposed on spacetime.
+    The artificial field is "unnatural", violently imposed on spacetime.
     Power off → instant collapse back to α = 1.
 ```